Interview with Shen Shi’an

 An e-newsletter is like the many hands of Guanyin Bodhisattva, able to extend in many directions simultaneously and instantaneously with the Dharma.
 (Okay, it does depends on the server speed!)
 Disseminating the Dharma online has a tremendous multiplying effect.
 I still find this amazing.
 The satisfaction from hearing thanks from readers is very motivating.
 Another heartening aspect of running the e-newsletter is knowing that I’m helping to link readers to Dharma work, which I found near impossible to find years ago.

 I make it a point to present the Dharma the way I see it – challenging yet practical, vibrant yet solemn, intriguing yet insightful, and always utterly refreshing.
 I hope these elements have been consistent in my writing for TDE-Weekly.
 Being easily bored, I’m committed to writing that which I myself would find interesting not just to read once, but to re-read.
 I also do my best to write in a universal context, in living language, with minimal reference to differences of race, culture, gender, age, occupation and location.
-Write as shapeshifting ghost, I hope readers can read reflections of they and their friends within the articles.
+Writing as shapeshifting ghost, I hope readers can read reflections of they and their friends within the articles.

 Q: What advice do you have for our readers?